Total Stock Return Calculator

 Before we talk about where to invest, a quick primer on compounding would be useful to understand the dual elements of time and incremental investment.
 Time is an exponential factor in compound and the longer you stay invested, the larger the returns.
 This directly translates to the earlier you invest, the better your chances of becoming rich by the time you retire.

-As you can see, just a 5 year gap can mean a huge difference in the income of Dick and Harry.
-The gap between the final income of Tom and Harry is unassailable just by the virtue of starting early.
-It is of utmost importance that one starts investing as soon as possible, no matter how small it is and stay invested throughout for the role of compounding to play itself out.
+As you can see, just a 5-year gap can mean a huge difference in the income of Dick and Harry.
+The gap between the final income of Tom and Harry is unassailable just by virtue of starting early.
+It is of utmost importance that one starts investing as soon as possible, no matter how small it is, and stays invested throughout for the role of compounding to play itself out.
 Time is precious and until one can reverse it, any opportunity to put it in our favour must not be lost.
 Here is a cleaner summary of the money made by each of the three

 Compund Money Invest Age

-As you can see, just a 5 year gap can mean a huge difference in the income of Dick and Harry.
-The gap between the final income of Tom and Harry is unassailable just by the virtue of starting early.
-It is of utmost importance that one starts investing as soon as possible, no matter how small it is and stay invested throughout for the role of compounding to play itself out.
+As you can see, just a 5-year gap can mean a huge difference in the income of Dick and Harry.
+The gap between the final income of Tom and Harry is unassailable just by virtue of starting early.
+It is of utmost importance that one starts investing as soon as possible, no matter how small it is, and stays invested throughout for the role of compounding to play itself out.
 Time is precious and until one can reverse it, any opportunity to put it in our favour must not be lost.
 Here is a cleaner summary of the money made by each of the three

 Asset Classes